doromi22/notepadonline/README.md

 I built this site because moving texts from Mac to Windows is harder than thought.

-I used php mysqli to connect database.
+I used php mysqli to connect to database.

 I managemented my database using phpmyadmin.